trustbloc/k8s/kms/README.md

 	- `authz-oathkeeper-proxy.DOMAIN`
 	- `ops-oathkeeper-proxy.DOMAIN`
 	- `vault-kms.DOMAIN`
-* Will deploy Sandbox KMS: authz and ops with [oathkeeper](https://github.com/ory/oathkeeper), and vault-kms pointing to an already provisioned CouchDB specified with `COUCHDB_URL`
+* Will deploy Sandbox KMS: authz and ops with [oathkeeper](https://github.com/ory/oathkeeper), and vault-kms pointing to an already provisioned MongoDB specified with `MONGODB_URL`
-	- `make deploy-with-external-couchdb COUCHDB_URL=user:pass@couchdb-address:port`
+	- `make deploy-with-external-mongodb MONGODB_URL=mongodb://user:pass@mongodb-address:27017`
 * if running `podman` pass `CONTAINER_CMD=podman` as option to make
 * Running with none self-signed certificates: place certs into kustomize/kms/overlays/sandbox/certs, then run with: `make setup-no-certs`.
 >files: